Hitvardhan-Singh-Solanki/user-doc-chat/README.md

-# 📄 AI Document Q&A App
+# 📄 AI Legal Document Q&A App

 This project is an **AI-powered document assistant** that allows users to upload documents and interact with them through a chatbot interface.